-Several satellite datasets have been used in this evaluation since they provide useful information about continental scale spatial distributions of pollutants and their precursors.
+Several satellite data sets have been used in this evaluation since they provide useful information about continental-scale spatial distributions of pollutants and their precursors.
 The IASI sensor mounted onboard the MetOp-A platform has provided data since June 2007.
-It is a nadir-looking Fourier transform spectrometer working in the thermal infrared spectral range (645-2760 cm-1) (Clerbaux et al., 2009) that can detect several trace gases including ozone and CO.
-The MetOp-A orbit is sunsynchronous and provides complete observation of the Earth's surface every day.
+It is a nadir-looking, Fourier transform spectrometer working in the thermal infrared spectral range $(645-2760 \text{ cm}^{-1})$ (Clerbaux et al., 2009) that can detect several trace gases including ozone and CO.
+The MetOp-A has a sun-synchronous orbit and provides complete observation of the Earth's surface every day.
 However, clouds may affect the signal and lead to errors in the retrieved data.
-The software used for the retrieval of CO and ozone global distributions is the Fast Optimal Retrievals on Layers for IASI (FORLI, (Hurtmans et al., 2012)).
-GOME-2 ((Munro et al., 2000)), also onboard the Metop-A satellite, is a nadir-looking spectrometer covering the spectral range between 240 and 790 nm at 0.2-0.4 nm resolution.
-With its large swath of 1920 km, GOME-2 provides near global daily coverage.
-The GOME-2 sensor uses the Differential Optical Absorption Spectroscopy (DOAS) technique to observe the atmosphere, and tropospheric NO2 concentrations are retrieved using the algorithm developed by Boersma et al. (2004).
-AOD space-borne observations are collected by the MODIS instrument onboard two satellites, Aqua and Terra, flying opposing orbits, providing global coverage of the Earth every 1-2 days.
-The MODIS level 3 products that are used in this study are described by Hubanks et al. (2008).
-Vertical distributions of aerosols and clouds are probed with the CALIOP instrument mounted on the CALIPSO satellite, part of the A-train satellite constellation, CALIOP is a two wavelength (532 and 1064 nm) polarisation-sensitive lidar as described by Winker et al. (2007).
+The software used for the retrieval of CO and ozone global distributions is the Fast Optimal Retrievals on Layers for IASI (FORLI, Hurtmans et al., 2012).
+GOME-2 (Munro et al., 2000), also onboard the MetOp-A satellite, is a nadir-looking spectrometer covering the spectral range between 240 and 790 nm at 0.2-0.4 nm resolution.
+With its large swath of 1920km, GOME-2 provides near global daily coverage of NO2 columns, the GOME-2 sensor uses the differential optical absorption spectroscopy (DOAS)